FIRE SUPPRESSION & RESCUE

-A second-alarm would add another two engine companies, one truck company, one rescue company, and an additional Chief Officer; total staffing for two alarms is then forty (40) persons.
-Wildland-urban interface companies are trained and equipped to provide structure protection and limited initial attack on wildland incidents.
+When more fire apparatus are needed, a fire can be upgraded to a second-alarm which adds another two engine companies, one ladder truck company, one rescue company, and one additional battalion chief.
+Total staffing for two alarms is forty (40) firefighters.
+All firefighters are trained for fires in the wildland-urban interface and equipped to provide structure defense and initial attack on wildland incidents.

 GOAL: Control emergency incidents that threaten lives, property, and the environment.